lilSpeedwagon/zoo/services/document_db/docs/transactions.md

 1. Check if there is a copy `<filename>.new_version` file.
 If so - remove it.
 2. Make a copy of the writable file with the name `<filename>.new_version`.
 3. Make changes in the new file.
-4. Rename the copy to the original name (with replacement.
+4. Rename the copy to the original name (with replacement).

 ### Strict version